xdv/divvyd/Builds/linux/README.md

 are two simple mechanisms with cmake + git that facilitate this.

-With either option below, you will have access to a library from the rippled project that you can link to in your own project's CMakeLists.txt, e.g.:
+With either option below, you will have access to a library from the divvyd project that you can link to in your own project's CMakeLists.txt, e.g.:

 ```
-target_link_libraries (my-signing-app Ripple::xrpl_core)
+target_link_libraries (my-signing-app Divvy::xdvl_core)
 ```

 ##### Option 1: git submodules + add_subdirectory

-First, add the rippled repo as a submodule to your project repo:
+First, add the divvyd repo as a submodule to your project repo:

 ```
-git submodule add -b master https://github.com/ripple/rippled.git vendor/rippled
+git submodule add -b master https://github.com/xdv/divvyd.git vendor/divvyd
 ```

-change the `vendor/rippled` path as desired for your repo layout.
-Furthermore, change the branch name if you want to track a different rippled branch, such as `develop`.
+change the `vendor/divvyd` path as desired for your repo layout.
+Furthermore, change the branch name if you want to track a different divvyd branch, such as `develop`.

-Second, to bring this submodule into your project, just add the rippled subdirectory:
+Second, to bring this submodule into your project, just add the divvyd subdirectory:

 ```
-add_subdirectory (vendor/rippled)
+add_subdirectory (vendor/divvyd)
 ```

-##### Option 2: installed rippled + find_package
+##### Option 2: installed divvyd + find_package

-First, follow the "Optional Installation" instructions above to build and install the desired version of rippled.
+First, follow the "Optional Installation" instructions above to build and install the desired version of divvyd.

 To make use of the installed files, add the following to your CMakeLists.txt file:

 ```
-set (CMAKE_MODULE_PATH /opt/local/lib/cmake/ripple ${CMAKE_MODULE_PATH})
+set (CMAKE_MODULE_PATH /opt/local/lib/cmake/divvy ${CMAKE_MODULE_PATH})
-find_package(Ripple REQUIRED)
+find_package(Divvy REQUIRED)
 ```

 change the `/opt/local` module path above to match your chosen installation prefix.

 ## Unit Tests (Recommended)

-`rippled` builds a set of unit tests into the server executable.
-To run these unit tests after building, pass the `--unittest` option to the compiled `rippled` executable.
+`divvyd` builds a set of unit tests into the server executable.
+To run these unit tests after building, pass the `--unittest` option to the compiled `divvyd` executable.
 The executable will exit with summary info after running the unit tests.